Tree Health Care | Grand Rapids, MI | Chop Tree Service

-Tent worms (or tent caterpillars) are known to feed mostly on deciduous trees, including apple, ash, cherry and willow, to name but a few.
-It lays masses of eggs (amounts can vary from 150 to 400 eggs), allowing them to make it through the winter.
-The species tends to make their nests of webbing in the forks of a tree’s branches, and is most problematic in the early spring.
+Tent worms (or tent caterpillars) are known to feed mostly on deciduous trees, including apple, ash, cherry, and willow, to name a few.
+They lay masses of eggs (amounts can vary from 150 to 400 eggs), allowing them to make it through the winter.
+This species tends to make nests of webbing in the forks of a tree’s branches and is most problematic in the early spring.

 Colonies of tent worms can lead to defoliation of trees, resulting in slowed growth and crown dieback.
 In very rare cases, their presence may even kill an infested tree.
 However, they are more likely to be considered a pest for reasons related to aesthetics than anything else.
 The webbing they produce in the caterpillar stage of development is considered by many to be unsightly.